zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 The entire installation should take less than 1 hr

-If you are a Mac user, I don’t have any specific suggestions, but there should be similar tutorials available.
+If you are a Mac/Linux user, I don’t have any specific suggestions, but there should be similar tutorials available.

 Enjoy～🫶